Vlad32cj/Assembly-i8080-Calculator/README.md

 ### Hello
 This program was created to understand how conditional jumps and arithmetic operations(for four-digit hexadecimal numbers) work in Assembler i8080.
-Possible Operations: addition, subtraction and logical negation.
+Possible operations: addition, subtraction and logical negation.

 It is desirable to use step-by-step execution (debugger).